African Journals Initiative

 Internationalising African Social Science & Humanities Journals

-If you are a librarian, you can support the African Journals Initiative through a variety of channels, including consortia membership, EBSCO, or by working directly with us.
-To find out more, please visit our Pledge Support page here
+If you are a librarian, you can support the African Journals Initiative through a variety of channels, including consortia membership, CRL and Jisc, EBSCO, or by working directly with us.
+To find out more, please visit our Pledge Support page here.

 • Enhance the profile and discoverability of African journals